Cars

 Ian Ireland's red-top #267 snapped

-in the Brands Hatch pits in 1969 by Dick Young.
+in the Brands Hatch pits in 1969 by Rick Young.
 Next, an undated

 magazine shot of Ian in full

 launch mode thanks to a barrel and some rivals.
-Scottish
+With Scottish

 #267 does